windwerfer/LangBro/README_DEV.md

 (it took me a bit to setup, but basicly, add
     devtool: 'source-map',
 to webpack.config.js and then run `npm run watch` to create a js pack of the content-rxjs.js that firefox understands how to debug..     )

+!!!! if you change the manifest.json, you need to restart firefox dev!!! otherwise the settings will not reload!!!!